cunarist/rinf/documentation/docs/error-handling.md

 To manage Rust errors effectively, using a flexible error type is beneficial.

 Developing an app differs from creating a library, as an app may encounter a wide range of error situations.
-Declaring distinct error types for hundreds of potential errors can be overwhelming.
+Declaring distinct error types for hundreds of potential failures can be overwhelming.
 Therefore, it is advisable to utilize a single, flexible error type.

 You can define your own custom error type or simply use one from `crates.io`: